DonTseTse/bash_commons/logging.md

 ## Module documentation
 The logging module provides `stdout` and file logging at once, each with a individual pattern and log level.
 These levels follow a verbosity logic where a message with a lower level should be more important than one with a higher level.
-Through a configuration flag, the logger may be put in a "delayed logging" mode where the messages go into a buffer a processing later on.
-That's useful f.ex. when application starts up and the actual logging configuration is not yet fully determined.
+Through a configuration flag, the logger may be put in a "delayed logging" mode where the messages go into a buffer for a processing later on.
+That's useful when an application wants to start to use the logger before the logging configuration is fully determined.

 Since all these configurations have to persist between the [log()](#log) calls, the module relies on global variables:
 - `$logging_available`: the "delayed logging" flag